2020b0101131/Job_Posting_Frontend/README.md

 Added functionality for companies to send job alerts or updates to multiple candidates via email.
 ### Logout:
 Provide a logout option to clear tokens or sessions.
+### Responsive
+The website is completely responsive for various screen layouts.